Smyrna Car Accident Lawyer

 - Dangerous roadways

-Causes are not always immediately apparent, and it is important to get a Smyrna personal injury attorney involved as soon as possible to preserve critical evidence.
+Causes are not always immediately apparent, and it is important to get a Smyrna car accident lawyer involved as soon as possible to preserve critical evidence.

 Many people wonder what happens if they are partially responsible for an accident.
 Georgia uses a system called modified comparative negligence under which a victim who is 50% or more at fault for an accident cannot recover damages.
 However, unlike some states, drivers in Georgia who were less than 50% at fault can still recover some compensation.